-We have modeled our method validation for total yeast and mold after the AOAC SMPR for Aspergillus, AOAC Appendix J, and we are participating with the AOAC's Emergency Response Validation of TYM.
+We have modeled our method validation for the yeast and mold assay after the AOAC SMPR for Aspergillus, AOAC Appendix J, and we are participating with the AOAC's Emergency Response Validation of TYM.

 Updated October 2020